melodicore/dfxengine/README.md

 ## Modules

-Here are the currently existing and planned modules.
-The version in parentheses is the current release on Maven and the version in square brackets is the current version in the repository.
+Here are the currently existing and planned modules:

 | Module                       | Status             | Description                                         |
 |------------------------------|--------------------|-----------------------------------------------------|